Guide: How to Implement DevSecOpsLearn with Fluid Attacks about adopting this culture

 Learning by feedback: Measuring successes and failures will always be essential in DevSecOps adoption.
 But even more important is that those records serve to optimize processes within your organization.
 In continuous software integration and deployment, there will always be results to compare and analyze.
 The detection of what made things better or worse in a process or cycle is something you can transmit to your teams as feedback in the hope that it will lead to learning.
 The sooner it is transmitted, the better.

-New governance: Classic governance can mean delays in software delivery that in no way fit within the DevSecOps culture.
+New governance: Classic governance can mean delays in software delivery that in no way fit within the DevSecOps culture and mindset.
 The suggestion then is to turn again to automation.
 You can automate verification activities such as controls before the software is released to production.
 There is no need to manually assess a final security status, apply pre-selected exceptions and break the build when there are unfixed issues.
 To adopt new governance like this, within DevSecOps, you must have the collaboration and approval of your teams.